mehmetartun/CSEN268-F24/README.md

 See https://firebase.google.com/docs/functions/organize-functions for
 more information on organizing your functions using codebases.

-Functions can be deployed with firebase deploy.
+Functions can be deployed with Firebase deploy.

 ?
 What language would you like to use to write Cloud Functions?
 JavaScript ?
 Do you want to use ESLint to catch probable bugs and enforce style?
 No